jondiscipulo/laravel-artisan-droptables/README.md

     Artisan::add(new DropTables);

-Edit DropTables.php and change the $tables array with your database table names.
+Edit `app/commands/DropTables.php` and change the `$tables` array with your database table names.

     protected $tables = [
         'assigned_roles',